web3-nomad/hedera-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 npm install --global solc@0.8.17
 ```

 You can verify that it has installed successfully by asking it to output its version.
-Note that while the package name on npm is `solc`, the executable present on `PATH` is spelled slightly diffently: `solcjs`.
+Note that while the package name on npm is `solc`, the executable present on `PATH` is spelled slightly differently: `solcjs`.

 ```shell
 solcjs --version